openfoodfacts/off-category-classification/make_ocr_features/README.md

 - If the text of the main language is has still more than 500 characters we remove duplicated words.
 - If there is still more than 500 characters, we then take the tfidf selection.
 - Finally we add big words from images and "intersection words" from OCRs and languages.

+When adding all theses pieces of text together we end up with an output text of maximum 240 words.